jdkbx/aspsms-t/README.md

 	aspsms-t -c /etc/aspsms/aspsms-t.xml 2>&1 > /dev/null

-An /etc/init.d script you can find at the debian branch of this repository:

-	git checkout debian
-	less debian/aspsms-t.init
+Openrc /etc/init.d scripts and systemd units can be found in the etc directory:

 Have fun!